Hi, I'm Amy.

 Birthed from the beaches of Florida in 1986,

-I navigate the waves of bullshit well.
+I navigate the waters of bullshit well.

 I get it.
-I've worked for over a decade in the problem-solving maze of user experience, technology & business.
+I've worked for over a decade in the ever-evolving, problem-solving maze of user experience, technology & business.

 ✨✨✨ Radically inspired by people. ✨✨✨